-This joint BBC Radio 4 and photographic series explores a rare land where mobile connectivity is outlawed, the science of radio astronomy is pushed to the boundaries of deep time and space and the NSA conduct their dark arts.
-Discover a diverse community of residents living and working around Pocahontas County, delve into the mind boggling statistics of the world’s largest movable land object beating at the heart of a land immersed in the sounds of bluegrass, cryogenic cooling and natural radio ‘silence'.
+This joint BBC Radio 4 and photographic series explores a rare land where mobile connectivity is outlawed.
+It delves into the science of radio astronomy, pushing the boundaries of deep time and space, and uncovers the NSA’s dark arts.
+Discover a diverse community of residents living and working around Pocahontas County.
+Explore mind-boggling statistics about the world’s largest movable land object, beating at the heart of a land immersed in the sounds of bluegrass, cryogenic cooling, and natural radio ‘silence’.

-Originally envisioned as a personal photographic project, I couldn't escape a nagging 'what if' my investigations into the National Radio Quiet Zone came alive on radio?
-Those thoughts turned to making contact with one of the BBC's most experienced Senior Radio Producers, Sara Jane Hall.
-The meeting that followed rapidly turned to a full BBC Radio 4 commission.
-Sara Jane and I headed out to West Virginia and intrepidly entered the 'Zone'.
+Originally envisioned as a personal photographic project, I couldn’t shake the feeling that my investigations into the National Radio Quiet Zone could come alive on radio.
+These thoughts led me to contact one of the BBC’s most experienced Senior Radio Producers, Sara Jane Hall.
+Our meeting quickly turned into a full BBC Radio 4 commission.
+Sara Jane and I embarked on a journey to West Virginia, bravely entering the ‘Zone’.

 Listen on BBC Sounds